 Techstars Startup Weekend organizing teams are entirely responsible for funding their events.
 Financial management and securing sponsorship for the event is 100% the responsibility of the organizing team.
 Techstars is unable to advance uncollected sponsorship funds or provide loans.
 For business operations, you may need to establish a separate legal entity and business bank account for this purpose, or use an existing entity.
 If need be, consult a legal advisor who can donate their time to help guide your business operations.
 Tax law is different for each country.
 Organizers are required to check with local government or revenue authorities to make sure that they follow local tax and business laws.

-All events must charge for admission
+All in-person events must charge for admission

 We’ve found that having a small barrier to entry by charging for tickets creates a sense of commitment for your participants, drastically reducing the last-minute cancellation and drop-out rate for your event.
 Ticket prices should be affordable, allowing for broad, inclusive access to your event.